lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 The latest karaf does not work with the version of activemq, apache-camel and islandora-karaf (https://karaf.apache.org/download.html)

-Ilsandora Documentation reccomends 4.2.x.
+Islandora Documentation reccomends 4.2.x.
 Other versions are available, <u>but they don't work with the other software below.</u>
 best link for now:
  https://dlcdn.apache.org/karaf/4.2.16/apache-karaf-4.2.16.tar.gz